Sustainability Challenge 2023

 Rochelle Rollins, PhD, MPH

-In the HHS Office of Minority Health, as the Director of the Division of Policy and Data, Dr. Rollins led efforts to improve health disparities research coordination, performance measurement, and data collection.
-Her previous position was Special Assistant to the Deputy Director of the National Cancer Institute where she co-chaired the HHS Health Disparities Council’s Subcommittee on Cancer.
+In her prior role as Director of the Division of Policy and Data in the HHS Office of Minority Health, she focused on strengthening research coordination, performance tracking, and data improvement strategies to address gaps in health outcomes.
+She also served as Special Assistant to the Deputy Director of the National Cancer Institute, where she co-chaired the HHS Council Subcommittee on Cancer.

 Dr. Rollins received her Bachelor of Science from Wellesley College, her Master of Public Health from Boston University, and her doctorate from Brandeis University’s Heller School for Social Policy and Management where she was a Pew health policy fellow.